-Research Incentive Grants enable Early Career Researchers to develop their independent research career.
+Research Incentive Grants enable Early Career Researchers to develop their independent research career

-The Research Incentive Grants (RIG) scheme allows an Early Career Researcher to undertake, as the Principal Investigator, a short research project, either of a stand-alone nature or in the form of an initial study leading to a more extensive project.
+The Research Incentive Grants (RIG) scheme allows an Early Career Researcher to undertake, as the Principal Investigator, their own project or line of research, either of a stand-alone nature or in the form of an initial study that could be expected to lead to a more extensive project.

 Key Facts